 (E) Service of Motion.
 Any motion to quash or modify a subpoena must be served on the party or the attorney serving the subpoena.
 The party or attorney who served the subpoena must serve a copy of any such motion on all other parties.

 (f) Contempt.
 The issuing court may hold in contempt a person who, having been served, fails without adequate excuse to obey the subpoena or an order related to it.

-A failure to obey must be excused if the subpoena purports to require a person who is neither a party nor a party's officer to attend or produce at a location other than the places specified in Rule 45(b)(3)(B).
+(g) Rule 315(e) Discovery Methods.
+When a superior court has authorized methods of discovery through Rules of Civil Procedure 26 through 37, Rule 45 of the Rules of Civil Procedure shall govern subpoenas.